awfki/nbcli-public/README.md

 A CLI tool for making bulk changes to [NetBox](https://github.com/digitalocean/netbox) via it's API.

-This was written by a network engineer with who needed a way to compare spreadsheets to NetBox.
+This was written by a network engineer who needed a way to compare spreadsheets to NetBox.
 It could probably be a lot better but at this point it's unlikely that I'll be doing much more with it.
+If you improve it I would be very interested in seeing your changes.

 ## What can it do?